 If you’re unfamiliar with the condition, peripheral neuropathy generally describes a disorder affecting your peripheral nervous system, which is essentially your spine and nerves.
 Your brain sends signals to other parts of your body through your peripheral nervous system and nerves relay information back to the brain.
 Damage to these nerves can produce uncomfortable symptoms in your arms, hands, legs, or feet such as mild to sharp pain, numbness, tingling, muscle weakness, hypersensitivity, and more.

-If you’re experiencing any of these symptoms, call Prairie Star Functional Health Center at (913) 562-6100 for long-lasting neuropathy pain relief solutions.
+If you’re experiencing any of these symptoms, call Prairie Star Functional Health Center at 913-439-5151 for long-lasting neuropathy pain relief solutions.
 We offer different nonsurgical procedures that target the direct cause of your symptoms, and we’ve helped many patients experiencing neuropathic pain find relief.
-Call us to schedule a consultation and get back to living pain-free today.
+Call us to schedule a consultation and get back to living a better life today.

 Peripheral neuropathy can develop from a few different causes.
 Below are the most common causes of the condition.

 About 60% of diabetics will eventually experience some form of nerve damage throughout their life.
 Nerve damage can be caused by consistently high blood sugar levels and high blood pressure.
 Although symptoms may take years to appear, with most people usually experiencing symptoms closer to mid-life, patients diagnosed with diabetes should manage their blood sugar levels to prevent peripheral neuropathy from developing early or progressing too quickly.